openspending/fiscal-data-package/spec/index.md

       }
     },

-    // REQUIRED: Either an array of strings corresponding to the field keys in the
+    // REQUIRED: Either an array of strings corresponding to the attribute keys in the
-    // `fields` object or a single string corresponding to one of these.
+    // `attributes` object or a single string corresponding to one of these.
 The value of `primaryKey` indicates
     // the primary key or primary keys for the dimension.

     "primaryKey": ["project", "code"],